zvadaadam/filabel/README.rst

 ``config`` directory.

-Documantation
+Documentation
 ____________

-Documanation is created using Sphinx, before you build it you need to install this dependency.
+Documentation is created using Sphinx, before you build it you need to install this dependency.
 ::
-    pip install -r docs/requirements.txt
+    $ pip install -r docs/requirements.txt

 To create the documentation, use following command
 ::
-    make html
+    $ make html

 Tests
 _____